mattgoucher/jQuery-Stupid-Slider/README.md

     prevText          {string}    default: "Prev"           What does the prev button say nextCtrlClass     {string}    default: "stupid-next"    Classname applied to the next button prevCtrlClass     {string}    default: "stupid-prev"    Classname applied to the prev button

+#### Notes
+* Want to remove the transition to the first slide on init?
+Add a "no-transition" class to your slider (include the [proper css](https://github.com/mattgoucher/jQuery-Stupid-Slider/blob/master/css/sample.css#L36)).
+After the plugin is initialized, we'll remove the class for ya.